timescale/promscale/README.md

 * [Go](https://golang.org/dl/)

-Timescale-Prometheus is a Go project managed by go modules.
+The Timescale-Prometheus Connector is a Go project managed by go modules.
 You can download it in any directory and on the first build it will download it's required dependencies.

 ```bash